 The ODA Committee would like to provide an on-going opportunity for all staff, parents and community partners of the Greater Essex County District School Board to communicate accessibility concerns to the School Board.
-To share your suggestion and input, please use the following link:
+To share your suggestion and input, please email the committee at: ODACommitte@publicboard.ca

-ODACommittee@publicboard.ca

-GREATER ESSEX COUNTY DISTRICT SCHOOL BOARD Plan In Accordance with Ontarians With Disabilities Act (ODA) for the year September 2021 to August 2022
+Plan In Accordance with Ontarians With Disabilities Act (ODA) for the year September 2023 to August 2024

-Barrier Objective Means to Prevent/Remove Performance Criteria Resources Time Line Responsibility Updating Building Construction Standards as deemed necessary or when built into funded projects To ensure that older buildings where feasible are updated with accessible materials As items are requested for repair or replacement, new and more accessible items are installed (e.g. door handles) Buildings will be updated as required or students will be accommodated at the closest site that is accessible Facility Services 2021/22 School Year projects chosen on an 'as needed basis' with students as the priority Facility Services, Special Education Department, Information Technology Services, School Principal Accessible Washrooms To provide access and functionality to washrooms Provide appropriate lifts, sinks, toilets and door operators Meets the needs as necessary Appropriate materials required to modify the washrooms 2021/22 School Year projects chosen on an 'as needed basis' with students as the priority Facility Services, Special Education Department, School Principal Accommodations for the Visually Impaired as deemed appropriate Submit request to the Superintendent of Special Education for students and to the HR Officer - Disability Management, for staff Provide appropriate accommodations Meets the needs as necessary As deemed appropriate 2021/22 School Year projects chosen on an 'as needed basis' with students and staff as the priority Facility Services, Special Education Department, Information Technology Services, School Principal, Human Resources Department (for staff) Automatic Doors - graduated implementation To provide access to schools for people with disabilities Install automatic doors, openers and frames as needs are identified People with disabilities will have access to schools Doors, openers, ramps, rails and curb- cuts 2021/22 School Year projects chosen on an 'as needed basis' with students as the priority Facility Services, Special Education Department, School Principal

-June 15, 2021 Page 2 of 4
+1. List of Barriers, Objectives, and Responsibilities

+Barrier: Updating Building Construction Standards as deemed necessary or when built into funded projects

+Objective: To ensure that older buildings where feasible are updated with accessible materials

+Means to Prevent or Remove: As items are requested for repair or replacement, new and more accessible items are installed (e.g. door handles)

+Performance Criteria: B uildings will be updated as required or students will be accommodated at the closest site that is accessible

+Resources: Facility Services

+Time Line: 2023/24 School Year projects chosen on an "as needed basis: with students as the priority

+Responsibility: Facility Services, Special Education Department, Information Technology Services, School Principal

+Barrier: Accessible Washrooms

+Objective: To provide access and functionality to washrooms

+Means to Prevent or Remove: Provide appropriate lifts, sinks, toilets and door operators

+Performance Criteria: Meets the needs as necessary

+Resources: Appropriate materials required to modify the washrooms

+Time Line: 2023/24 School Year projects chosen on an "as needed basis" with students as the priority

+Responsibility: Facility Services, Special Education Department, School Principal

+Barrier: Accommodations for the Visually Impaired as deemed appropriate Objective: Submit request to the Superintendent of Special Education for students and to the HR Wellness Officer

+Means to Prevent or Remove: Provide appropriate accommodations Performance Criteria: Meets the needs as necessary priority

+Resources: As deemed appropriate

+Time Line: 2023/24 School Year projects chosen on an "as needed basis" with students and staff as the

+Responsibility: Facility Services, Special Education Department, Information Technology Services, School Principal, Human Resources Department (for staff)

+Barrier: Automatic Doors - graduated implementation

+Objective: To provide access to schools for people with disabilities Means to Prevent or Remove: Install automatic doors, openers and frames as needs are identified

+Performance Criteria: People with disabilities will have access to schools Resources: As deemed appropriate

+Time Line: 2023/24 School Year projects chosen on an "as needed basis" with students as the priority Responsibility: Facility Services, Special Education Department, School Principal)

-GREATER ESSEX COUNTY DISTRICT SCHOOL BOARD Plan In Accordance with Ontarians With Disabilities Act (ODA) for the year September 2021 to August 2022
+This Plan is in Accordance with Ontarians With Disabilities Act (ODA) For the year September 2023 to August 2024.

-The ODA Committee has reviewed the ODA Plan for the 2021/22 school year.
+The ODA Committee has reviewed the ODA Plan for the 2023/24 school year.
 In addition to this year's plan, the Committee will be focusing on the following items as the GECDSB strives to identify, address, remove and prevent barriers to accessibility.

-- > The ODA Committee will continue to collect information from the various stakeholders in order to identify, remove and prevent barriers. - > The ODA Accessibility link on the GECDSB website will be updated yearly to indicate the progress being made by the School Board. - > The ODA Committee will provide a link on the GECDSB website inviting suggestions and input for barrier identification and reduction.
+- The ODA Coomittee will continue to collect information from various stakeholders in order to identify, remove and prevent barriers. - The ODA Accessibility link on the GECDSB website will be updated yearly to indicate the progress being made by the School Board. - The ODA Committee will provide a link on the GECDSB website inviting suggestions and input for barrier identification and reduction.